Last Update: 3/17/22

 What if you are self-employed?
 Then you may need to provide things like past tax returns and bank statements to confirm your income and revenue streams at the time of the accident.

-Other Documents: Police Reports And The Names of All Treatment Facilities — Some insurance companies, when making a lost wage claim, will ask that the claim be accompanied with a police report that documents the accident itself.
-Of particular import here for purposes of calculating lost wages is the time and date of the accident because this is the starting point for calculation of the monetary lost wages amount.
-The insurance company will also want to the know all places the injured party received treatment in order to verify the injuries and to see when the injured party went for treatment.
+Other Documents: Police Reports And The Names of All Treatment Facilities — Some insurance companies, when making a lost wage claim, will ask that the claim be accompanied by a police report that documents the accident itself.
+Of particular import here for purposes of calculating lost wages is the time and date of the accident because this is the starting point for the calculation of the amount of the lost wages.
+The insurance company will also want to know all places the injured party received treatment in order to verify the injuries and to see when the injured party went for treatment.

 Are Lost Wages Covered Under PIP?

 Florida is a “no-fault” insurance state.
 This means that Florida law requires all drivers to carry “no-fault” automobile insurance coverage that will provide them with a baseline of personal injury insurance coverage if they are in a traffic accident.
 This coverage is called “Personal Injury Protection” or “PIP.”

 In 2013, Florida’s PIP coverage was changed by the Florida Legislature.
 You need to be aware that PIP will cover the maximum amount of $10,000 as long as your physician confirms that you have an “Emergency Medical Condition“ at your first medical visit, and you must be seen by the doctor within fourteen (14) days of the accident.

 Pursuant to Florida Statute 627.736, lost wages are covered under Florida’s PIP law.
 These lost wages are covered regardless of whether or not you were at fault in causing the crash.